-Old-age pension: Age 60 with at least 120 months of contributions before the 6-month period (January-June, April-September, July-December, or October-March) in which the pension is first paid.
-Employment or self-employment must cease.
-Age 65 with at least 120 months of contributions and employment may continue.
+Old-age pension: Age 60 with at least 120 months of contributions before the six-month period (January-June, April-September, July-December, or October-March) in which the pension is first paid.
+Employment or self-employment must cease, unless the insured is aged 65 or older.

-Age 55 for miners who worked underground for at least 5 years and who are involuntarily unemployed or have ceased self-employment.
+Age 55 for miners who worked underground for at least five years and who are involuntarily unemployed or have ceased self-employment.

-The pension is suspended if an old-age pensioner resumes employment or self-employment before age 65.
-There is no employment test after age 65.
+The pension is suspended if an old-age pensioner resumes employment or self-employment before age 65 (60 for underground mineworkers).
+There is no employment test after age 65 (60 for underground mineworkers).